 Yep, it’s the age-old situation of “Who the hell are you bru?” and “You better sit on the shoulder”.
 If you enjoy surfing, then you’ve probably experienced surf localism at some stage of your surfing journey.

-We have all experienced surf localism at some stage of our surfing journey so we thought we would sum up 4 locations that house the most surfers that are likely to kick your teeth in for catching a wave on their home turf.
+While it’s seldom a predictable encounter, getting on the wrong side of surf locals can be avoided.
+To help, we thought we would sum up four locations that are known to be the home turf of surfers that are likely to kick your teeth in for catching a wave in their waters.

 * Just to let you know that this article may contain affiliate links.
 If you click on them we might receive a small commission, at no extra cost to you.

 Tips to Avoid Aggravating Surf Localism

 The easiest way to avoid territorial surfers is to do your research before jumping into the waters of a new spot.
 Find out if there have ever been any stories of aggression and keep that in mind when paddling out.

 Often the surfers are just possessive over their waves.
 If you’ve ever been a surfer local to an area, then you’ll understand the itch that rises when a hoard of newbies paddle out and demand that you share your wave.